 - Walking & Hiking

 Taupo Sculptures & Public Art

 Enjoy a huge variety of sculptures, arts and crafts from the Great Lake Taupo region.
 Artistic works reflect the landscape and spiritual background of the beautiful lake, plateaus and mountains.

-The region is also blessed with many stunning public sculptures and works of art, all of which have stories to tell.
-Be inspired by the performers' and artists' vision and skills, many of which are motivated by this special region.
+The Great Lake Taupo region is blessed with many stunning public sculptures and works of art, all of which have stories to tell.
+Be inspired by the performers' and artists' vision and skills, many of which are motivated by this special part of New Zealand.